0xPr0f/moralis-unity/README.md

 # Moralis-Unity

 This is moralis unity query where we call different api methods.
+## project is currently deprecated and not using the latest version of the sdk, but should be back up in few weeks
 ## if this project / readme helped you, give it a star

 ## sending custom token with smart contract function without gas